dao-duc-tung/llm-scratch/readme.md

 - Generate a coherent response to my query
 - No need to be factually correct

 However, as I'm using my PC to train the model, I use only 0.5% of the FineWeb dataset on HuggingFace.
-And my model has only 1.6M params with a context length of 256.
+My model has only 1.6M params with a context length of 256.

 Here is an example of my model's output: